vincevince1006/personal-site/my_collections/_projects/sba-main.md

         We focused on finding out how users typically were communicated funding deadlines, materials they needed to apply, what a typical application process looks like, and success stories from applicants who were awarded funding.
       findings:
         - The information architecture in it's former state didn't focus on applicant's true needs, and left a lot of users we spoke with unsure how to get started with SBA funding opportunities.
-        - The new site's content would need to speak to applicants first, then bring in showcases of awards and more robust search applications for businesses looking for funding.
+        - The new site's content would need to speak to applicants first, then bring in showcases of awards and a more robust search experience for businesses looking for funding.
       image1: "/assets/images/case-study/sba-website/new-site-1.png"
       image2: "/assets/images/case-study/sba-website/new-site-2.png"